 Councillor Jim McMahon, nominated by East Ayrshire Council

 Councillor Jim McMahon represents Cumnock and New Cumnock (SNP).
 Councillor McMahon joined the East Ayrshire Coalfield Environment Initiative in 2017.

 Graeme Walker, Independent

-Daisy has managed the CEI since 2014, overseeing projects to conserve, promote and enhance peat bogs in the East Ayrshire coalfield area.
+Laura joined the CEI as Project Manager in March 2021 overseeing projects to conserve, promote and enhance peatlands and pollinator habitats in the East Ayrshire coalfield area.

 Emily Hay, Project Officer